evo-cloud/hmake/README.md

 It uses containers to build projects, all pre-requisites are installed cleanly and consistently inside the container.

+Please read [Use Cases](docs/UseCases.md) to find out what HyperMake helps.

 _Features_

 - Brings back the experience of _make_